 I loved "Snow Days" as a kid.
-And being an adult is no different!
+And being an adult is no different - especially in Lake Placid.

 The winter mornings of my childhood in rural Cape Breton Island, Nova Scotia, were spent with one ear cocked towards the radio, listening (often in vain) for the coveted Snow Day announcement.
 But when it finally came, oh, there was much rejoicing throughout the land!
 I'd immediately head outside to play in the snow.
 No matter how bad the storm, Snow Days were always the perfect day to play outside.
 The day would pass in a blur of sodden snow pants, red cheeks, and frozen mittens.

 Now there's a chance for me and everyone else to recreate that amazing Snow Day feeling in one of my favourite destinations for outdoor adventure: Lake Placid, New York.

 Lake Placid is a town that knows how to tell winter who's boss.
 As America's first winter resort, it's king of the Snow Day.
 I think the perfect Lake Placid Snow Day would start with some tobogganing but, I must warn you, Lake Placid isn't your average winter town and this isn't your average hill.

 Lake Placid tobogganing takes place on a converted ski jump trestle.
 I believe its actual height is about 30' but let's just call it SUPER DUPER high!
 Riders pile onto a proper, old fashioned, wooden toboggan and head down an icy chutes and onto the frozen surface of Mirror Lake.
 Depending on weather conditions, some toboggans have been known to travel 1,000 feet across the surface of the lake!